evrone/notification_troubleshoot/README.md

 For android used https://github.com/thelittlefireman/AppKillerManager

 ## Troubleshoot platforms:
-[x] Andoid
+  * Android

-If you need any functionality on another platform, create a issue
+If you need any functionality on another platform, create an issue

 ## Getting Started